 Channelling the “spirit” of the eponymous 1920s American era, Prohibition Liquor Co has created award-winning craft gins that bootleggers would be proud of.
 Prohibition Gin integrates 11 botanicals, including the unusual offerings of wormwood, pink peppercorns and green tea to generate a delicate, peppery palate and smooth finish.
 Bathtub Cut Gin is a rendering of 13 botanicals including orris root, cassia bark, star anise and almonds that delivers a gutsy nose and juniper aniseed flavour and is surprisingly mellow for a 69 per cent spirit.
 Enjoy clandestinely!

-Where to find it: In bottleshops and bars across Australia including Alfred’s Bar, Bank Street Social and Mr Goodbar and at the Adelaide Central Market.
+Where to find it: The Distillery and Tasting Room is located at 22 Gilbert Street, Adelaide.
+It can also be found in bottleshops and bars across Australia including Alfred’s Bar, Bank Street Social and Mr Goodbar and at the Adelaide Central Market.

 Photo credit: Prohibition Liquor Co Facebook.
 Prohibition Liquor gin is sold in bottleshops around Australia.